CosmoNaught/estiMINT/README.md

 - The `malariasimulation` package for generating training data
 - The XGBoost and ranger communities for excellent ML implementations
 - DuckDB for efficient data processing
-- The global malaria modeling community for domain expertise

 ---